-Therefore we are focusing on two objectives where we believe the most shareholder value lies, and where we can have the most influence as investors:
+Therefore, our approach to stewardship focuses on two objectives where we believe the most shareholder value lies, and where we can have the most influence as investors:

 Our voting and engagement policy